steinim/Solarman-PV-to-PVoutput-logger/README.md

 * Data interface to the SolarMax inverter was developed by Bernd Wurst - git://git.schokokeks.org/python-solarmax.git I've translated this from German to English (using GoogleTranslate).

-My plan is to have this running on a Raspberry Pi.
-Which I'll document more once done.
+About the most cost effective (low power) way to run this is on something like a Raspberry Pi.
+[Instructions Here](https://github.com/MattCordell/SolarMax_PVoutputLogger/wiki/Raspberry-Pi-Setup)